Pole Barn Lighting Guide: Layouts, Lumens & Solutions

 ü Why You Need Them: If your ceiling is low, a High Bay light will be too intense in one spot and leave the rest dark.
 Linear lights eliminate shadows.
 They are ideal for over workbenches, in milking parlors, or down the center of an aisle.

-ü Product RecommendationThe LED Barn Light T5.
-These are linkable (you can plug one into the next) and fully waterproof, so you can clean them easily.
+ü Product RecommendationThe LED Barn Light T5/T16 Series.
+These are linkable (you can plug one into the next) and fully waterproof, ideal for over workbenches, in milking parlors, or down the center of a swine barn aisle.

 3. LED Bulbs (Retrofit)